top of page

 Q) Who is most at risk for developing severe adverse outcomes from a COVID-19 infection?

-A) The elderly and patients with underlying chronic conditions are more likely to develop severe outcomes.
+A) The elderly and patients with underlying chronic conditions are likelier to develop severe outcomes.
 The conditions include diabetes, lung diseases, and immunosuppressed conditions.

 Q) What should I do if I have more questions?